-Thank you for your unwavering support and dedication to protecting these precious habitats.
-Your commitment has been instrumental in raising awareness of the scheme's negative impacts on veteran trees, our own Ashenbank site, and the schemes carbon impacts.
+We want to thank you for your unwavering support and dedication to helping us protect the precious habitats threatened by this proposal.
+Regardless of this unfortunate approval, your commitment has been instrumental in raising awareness of the scheme's negative impacts on veteran trees, our own Ashenbank Wood site, and the scheme's carbon impacts.
+With your support, we have saved many more hectares of irreplaceable habitat that might have otherwise been lost.

 What’s the problem?